Kirsten Cromie

 Profile

 Prior to joining the University of Leeds I obtained my undergraduate degree (BSc) in Biological Sciences at The University of Liverpool.
-I graduated with a first class degree in July 2018.
-I then went on to obtain a Masters of Research (MRes) degree in Epidemiology at Newcastle University (Distinction).
+I graduated with a first class degree in July 2018 before obtaining a Masters of Research (MRes) degree in Epidemiology at Newcastle University (Distinction).
 My research during this time focused on exploiting data from a large prospective cohort of over 60’s, to enhance understanding of the associations between visceral obesity and cardiometabolic risk factors.
-Findings from this study will inform evidence-based intervention programmes to improve the cardiometabolic profiles and reduce the cardiovascular morbidity burden in this already vulnerable population.

 Responsibilities